 Excerpt from the National Directory for Catechesis, pp. 126-127

-In the Holy Eucharist, under the appearances of bread and wine, the Lord Christ is contained, offered, and received.
+In the Eucharist, under the appearances of bread and wine, Jesus Christ is contained, offered, and received.
 The whole Christ is really, truly, and substantially present in the Holy Eucharist.
-We use the words “really, truly, and substantially” to describe Christ’s presence in the Holy Eucharist in order to distinguish Our Lord’s teaching from that of mere men who falsely teach that the Holy Eucharist is only a sign or figure of Christ, or that He is present only by His power.
-The word “Eucharist” means “Thanksgiving.”
+We use the words “really, truly, and substantially” to describe Christ’s presence in the Holy Eucharist.
+This distinguishes Our Lord’s teaching from that of men who falsely teach the Holy Eucharist is only a sign or figure of Christ, or that He is present only by His power.
+Even in the very beginning, the Apostles knew Jesus’s Body, Blood, Soul, and Divinity are truly present in the Eucharist.